 Best for cashback rewards: Business Advantage Cash Rewards Mastercard® credit card

-You could potentially get up to $7,200 back annually if you spend $20,000 per month on gas and office supplies alone.
-For businesses that spend up to $250,000 a year in these categories, the Business Advantage Cash Rewards Mastercard® credit card might be a strong choice.
-Otherwise, consider the SimplyCash® Plus Business Credit Card.
+For businesses that spend up to $250,000 a year on gas and office supplies, the Business Advantage Cash Rewards Mastercard® credit card might be a strong choice.
+Otherwise, consider the American Express® Blue Business Cash Card.

 Best for purchases: Platinum Visa® Business Credit Card